Researcher, writer & speaker.

 Research

 I spend a majority of my time conducting research around safety and assurance of robotics, autonomous systems and AI (RAS-AI).
-I have a background in safety management of emerging technologies, in particular, aviation technologies.
+I have a background in safety management of emerging technologies, with a focus on safety-critical domains.
 The main focus of my research is translating theory to practice.
 My work leverages foundational research to develop mechanisms and tools for ensuring the safe and trustworthy design, development and operation of RAS-AI capabilities.

 I’m currently a fellow with the Australian Army Research Centre, researching autonomy in swarms and human-machine teams (HMTs) across integrated platforms and systems, such as combined arms teams.
 This research investigates how these operations can be scaled and implemented safely and effectively.